piotr-yuxuan/closeable-map/README.md

 [jarohen/with-open](https://github.com/jarohen/with-open) or
 [robertluo/fun-map](https://github.com/robertluo/fun-map) are better fit for you.
 They provide more general, more powerful tools.
-This library focus on doing one thing: a map which represents a execution context, which you can close.
+This library focus on doing one thing: a map that represents a execution context, which you can close.

 Some Clojure datastructures implement `IFn`: